cursiveinc/moodle-tinymce_cursive/README.md

 ## Configuration
 After installing the plugin, you can update the settings.

-## Settings

 To update the plugin settings, navigate to plugin settings:

  `Site Administration->Plugins->Cursive`

 ![Screenshot 2024-10-24 132422](https://github.com/user-attachments/assets/f176ce08-37d7-4c52-8a09-cade09fcbb99)

-if you want to use Analytics And Diff future then you need to fill up those information. for subscription please reach out to us at **contact@cursivetechnology.com**
+If you want to use Analytics And Diff feature then you need to fill up that informations. for subscription please reach out to us at **contact@cursivetechnology.com**

-License
+## License
 2023 Cursive Technology, Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.